plone/training/mastering_plone/extending.rst

     A bit of history is in order.

-    When Zope started, object-oriented Design was **the** silver bullet.
+    When Zope started, object-oriented design was **the** silver bullet.

     Object-oriented design is good at modeling inheritance, but breaks down when an object has multiple aspects that are part of multiple taxonomies.